Descent and vanishing in chromatic algebraic $K$-theory via group actions: Introduction

 \subsection{Acknowledgments}

-We thank Clark Barwick, Jesper Grodal, Rune Haugseng, Michael Hopkins, Marc Hoyois, Markus Land, Jacob Lurie, Lennart Meier, John Rognes, Georg Tamme, and Craig Westerland for helpful discussions.
+We thank Clark Barwick, Jesper Grodal, Jeremy Hahn, Rune Haugseng, Michael Hopkins, Marc Hoyois, Markus Land, Jacob Lurie, Lennart Meier, John Rognes, Georg Tamme, and Craig Westerland for helpful discussions.
+We are very grateful to the referee for many comments on an earlier version of this paper.
 The second author thanks the University of Copenhagen and the University of Regensburg for hospitality.
-The second author was supported by the NSF Graduate Fellowship under grant DGE-114415 as this work was begun and was a Clay Research Fellow while this work was completed.
+The second author was supported by the NSF Graduate Fellowship under grant DGE-114415, a Clay Research Fellowship, and the National Science Foundation under Grant No.~ 2152311.
 The third and fourth authors were partially supported by the SFB 1085, Regensburg.